Helpful Information

 Team work makes the dream work...

-If your kid plays an independent sport, encourage them to socialise with the kids they train with or compete against – remind them that their opponent can be both their friend and their competitor.
+If your kid plays an independent sport, encourage them to socialise with the kids they train with or compete against.
+Remind them that their opponent can be both their friend and their competitor.
 Learning how to make friends with their opponent will increase their social skills and ability to interact with other kids at school and outside the home.

-7. Tailor learning to your kid’s capacity
+7. Tailor learning to your kid’s learning style

 As well as their personality...

-Ambitious: Rather than focusing on winning the game, set goals with your kid for personal improvement, and work towards them together.
+Rather than focusing on winning the game, set goals with your kid for personal improvement, and work towards them together.

-For more information on Novita therapy groups, that teach how to be a good sport, please contact our Customer Experience Team on services@novita.org.au or call 1300 668 482.
+Remember, sport is fun!
+For more information on Novita therapy groups, that teach how to be a good sport, please contact our Customer Experience Team on [email protected] or call 1300 668 482.